ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 AI are all the rage in marketing decks.
 Apple champions on-device processing, which is lovely—until you realise your phone still knows more about you than your best mate.

-The U.S., meanwhile, warns of AI-enabled disinformation, though it’s unclear if the concern is ethical or competitive.
+The US, meanwhile, warns of AI-enabled disinformation, though it’s unclear if the concern is ethical or competitive.

 And then there’s Meta’s AI-powered therapy bots.
 What could be more reassuring than baring your soul to a chatbot owned by the world's largest advertising firm?